-Build on your qualifications and experience to enter the rapidly growing tourism and events sectors through the Graduate Certificate of Tourism and Destination Management.
+Build on your qualifications and experience to enter the rapidly growing tourism and events sectors with the Graduate Certificate of Tourism and Destination Management.

-You will gain specific insight into tourism and event policy development, build professional networks and have the capability of becoming a future tourism industry leader.
+You'll gain specific insight into tourism and event policy development, build professional networks and build your capability to become a future tourism industry leader.

 The course has four specialised tourism management units that focus on addressing contemporary and emerging issues and challenges faced by destinations internationally.